 For practical study we have five floors of high specification, acoustically designed audio studios, post-production suites, dubbing theatres, computer labs and drop in facilities; all equipped with the latest industry-standard hardware and software.
-We recommend you check out our virtual tour for a closer look at the outstanding facilities available to our students.

 Our online booking system allows you access to the facilities no matter where you are, seven days a week.
 All students are able to set up an account which enables you to book the facilities you need to complete your practical projects.

 All Futureworks students are also given access to our virtual learning environment, MyFutureworks, which focusses student-staff interaction, teaching materials and facility information into one clear point of access.

 We provide various IT facilities depending in which School you are studying.
 School of Art & Design students have access to a limited amount of personal storage space on a shared network ; School of Sound & Music Production students have access to a shared samples library network; School of Film, TV & Media students are given access to the samples based library network and project based shared network drives.

 Printing facilities are available, including 3D printing, in the Learning Resource Centre.
 Accounts can be set up at Main Reception.

 Wifi is free to students throughout the building, allowing students to be online and work with huge files wirelessly in and out of studios.

 Learning Resource Centre

 For academic study we offer a dedicated quiet study area and our specialised Learning Resource Centre houses a variety of books and magazines as recommended by each School.